MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/audio-customization-overview.md

 People meet in Mesh to talk to one another; the voice experience touches every single Mesh Attendee in an event.
 Mesh achieves an immersive 360-degree "surround sound" experience through the use of *spatial audio*.
 This applies not only to voices but to any sounds in the event.

 In the past, you had limited control over how spatialization works; there was one default audio setting for the whole environment and it wasn't customizable for different event sizes and scenarios.
-This can be a problem if, for example, your event takes place in a large room and you want the volume of the voices between attendees to fade out more gradually as the attendees get further apart.
+This can be a problem for various scenarios.
+For example, you might have an event in a large room where you want attendees to be able to form small groups and have individual conversations, but you also want to support larger discussions where everyone could hear each other.
+A single fade-out (or "[attenuation](#attenuation)) couldn't accommodate both.
 Another example is an event where there's a large table and attendees at the extreme ends of the table are far enough apart that they can't hear each other.
 In real life, if you're far away, you can speak louder, but in a Mesh event all voice volumes are *normalized* so this doesn't work.
 In some cases, there are workarounds (for example, make everyone in the event an *Organizer* so they can push the *megaphone* button to make themselves heard by everyone) but these limitations and workarounds can detract from immersion and presence.

 With our latest Mesh toolkit update, you have much more control over how sound behaves in your environment; you can now [customize the sound settings for the whole environment](./create-zones-and-environment-audio.md#choose-custom-environment-acoustics).
 You can also create [*Audio Zones*](./create-zones-and-environment-audio.md#create-an-audio-zone) or [*Acoustic Zones*](./create-zones-and-environment-audio.md#create-an-acoustic-zone).
 These are individual areas in the environment, such as a meeting room or outdoor patio area, with customized audio settings that override the default Mesh app audio settings for the whole environment.
 For example, you could have an environment that has five different rooms, with each room serving a different purpose and each one having its own unique Audio Zone.